Degree conditions forcing directed cycles: Semidegree threshold of with and

 Using the proved claims, we can finish the proof of the theorem.

 As noted at the beginning of the proof, $H$ contains a transitive triangle.
-Denote its source by $u$ and sink by $v$.
-There is no path of length $2$ or $3$ from $v$ to $u$, as otherwise it creates a closed walk of length $\ell$ in $H$.
-If there is a path of length $4$ from $v$ to $u$, then it creates a closed walk of length $\ell$ for all considered here $\ell$ except $\ell=9$.
-But in this case, we can use \claref{cla:diam5} for two edges on the constructed $C_5$ to obtain a contradiction with \claref{cla:1234} or a closed walk of length 9.
-Thus, there is no path of length smaller than~$5$ from $v$ to $u$.
+Denote its source by $u$ and sink by~$v$.
+Assume there is a directed path $P$ of length at most 4 from $v$ to $u$.
+This path cannot be of length $2$, because there are no directed triangles in $H$.
+If $P$ is of length $3$, then it creates overlapping cycles of lengths $4$ and $5$, and in consequence a closed walk of length $\ell$ in $H$, because any $\ell \geq 9$ divisible by $3$ can be obtained by adding multiples of $4$ and $5$.
+Similarly, if $P$ is of length $4$, then it creates overlapping cycles of lengths $5$ and $6$, and so a closed walk of length $\ell$ for all considered here $\ell$ except $\ell=9$.
+In this missing case, we can use \claref{cla:diam5} for two edges on the constructed $C_5$ (as presented in \figref{fig:l9no4path}) to obtain a contradiction with \claref{cla:1234} (if both paths are of lengths $2$) or a closed walk of length 9 (in all the other possible lengths of the paths).
+Therefore, there is no path of length smaller than~$5$ from $v$ to $u$.

 Let $A:=N^+_H(v)$ and $D:=N^-_H(u)$.
-From \claref{cla:1234} there exists a vertex $a\in A$ without outneighbors in $A$, let $B:=N^+_H(a)$.
-Similarly, there is a vertex $d\in D$ without inneighbors in $D$, let $C:=N^-_H(d)$.
-The sets $A$, $B$, $C$ and $D$ are disjoint and each is of size at least $\delta^\pm(H) = \frac{n}{4}-o(n)$, so by removing the remaining vertices from $H$ we keep the semidegree assumption of $H$.
-Notice that an edge from $B$ to $A$ (or from $D$ to $C$) is giving a contradiction with \claref{cla:1234}, so there are no such edges.
+Since there are no directed triangles in $H$, if every vertex in $A$ has an outneighbor in $A$, then there exists a path on $4$ vertices in~$A$.
+This gives a contradiction with \claref{cla:1234}, thus there exists a vertex $a\in A$ without outneighbors in~$A$.
+Similarly, there is a vertex $d\in D$ without inneighbors in $D$.
+Let $B:=N^+_H(a)$ and $C:=N^-_H(d)$.
+Since there is no path of length at most $4$ from $v$ to $u$, the sets $A$, $B$, $C$, and $D$ are disjoint.
+Each is of size at least $\delta^\pm(H) = \frac{n}{4}-o(n)$, and so by removing the remaining vertices from~$H$ we keep the semidegree assumption of $H$.
+Notice that an edge from $B$ to $A$ (analogously from $D$ to $C$) is giving a contradiction with \claref{cla:1234} for $x=u$ and $y$ being the sink of the assumed edge, and so there are no such edges.
 Let $b\in B$ be a vertex without outneighbors in $B$.
-Vertex $b$ can have outneighbors only in $C$, so it is connected with $|C|-o(n)$ vertices in $C$.
-Similarly, there is a vertex $c \in C$ having $|B|-o(n)$ inneigbours in $B$.
-Remove those $o(n)$ vertices from $H$ (as before, it keeps the semidegree assumption of~$H$).
+Since $b$ do not have outneighbors in $A$, $B$ and~$D$ (as there is no path of length $4$ from $v$ to $u$), it is connected with $|C|-o(n)$ vertices in $C$.
+Similarly, there is a vertex $c \in C$ having $|B|-o(n)$ inneighbors in $B$.
+Thus, we can remove those $o(n)$ vertices from $H$ and keep the semidegree assumption of~$H$.
+The obtained setting is depicted in \figref{fig:k4walksetup}.